vuex-asr/vuex-asr/docs/learn-by-example/actions.md

 # actions

 Vuex offers a great way to mutate state items with the use of mutations and actions.
-Vuex-asr enables you to bind those actions and mutations the same way you could bind [state](./hello-world-example.html) and [getters](getters-example.html).
+Vuex-asr enables you to bind those actions and mutations the same way you could bind [state](./hello-world-example.html) and [getters](getters-example.html) by the component's attributes.
 In this chapter we discuss the use of actions.

 ## vuex actions in a nutshell

-Actions are methods in the store used for asynchronous interaction of data typically triggered by an event.
-You could use an action to do an async action like fetching data from an API and `commit` the received data as a mutation to mutate the state.
+Actions are methods in the store used for asynchronous interaction of data, typically triggered by an event, like fetching data from an API and `commit` the received data as a mutation to mutate the state.
 You could make multiple commits in an action and you have access to all of the state and mutations in the store (and it's namespaces).
 ::: tip
 Keeping track of mutations (e.g. triggered by actions) is very handy for debugging.
 It's recommended to download the [vue.js devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) for chrome.
 If you go to the `Vuex` tab in it you'll see your mutations and state.
 :::